SpawnerSwarm/warframe.market-items/README.md

 ```

-Also, if locale-section contain `icon` field, original icon will be replaced with icon from locale-section.
+Also, any locale-section can contain `icon` field, you know, en-icon will be displayed for en-language, ru-icon for ru, etc.

 This is mostly for mods.